Content-type: text/html Ethics, Analytics and the Duty of Care ~ Competency Model or Framework

 To analyse, compare and critically evaluate the credibility and reliability of sources of data, information and digital content.
 To analyse, interpret and critically evaluate the data, information and digital content (Law, et.al., 2018).

-Nancy Law, David Woo, Jimmy de la Torre, Gary Wong, UNESCO Institute for Statistics, 2018;, Open Data Institute, 2020;, Chantel Ridsdale, et.al., Dalhousie University, 2015;, Edith Gummer, Ellen B. Mandinach, Teachers College Record, 2015;, Dave Wells, Eckerson Group, 2022;
+Nancy Law, David Woo, Jimmy de la Torre, Gary Wong, Antti Poikola, UNESCO Institute for Statistics, 2018;, Antti Poikola, Open Data Institute, 2020;, Chantel Ridsdale, et.al., Dalhousie University, Proceedings of the Doctoral Consortium of Sixteenth European Conference on Technology Enhanced Learning, 2015;, Edith Gummer, Ellen B. Mandinach, Kateryna Maltseva Reiby, Teachers College Record, Safegraph, 2015;, Dave Wells, Christian Fieseler, Eckerson Group, The Information Society, 2022;

 Data Gathering or Data Collection